-To Insure 1000l. at an Annual Premium of 20s.
+To Insure 1000?, at an Annual Premium of 20s.

-Ditto 200l. ditto 5s.

-Insurances can also be effected securing the same advantages for terms of five or ten years, or for the whole of life, at greatly reduced rates, which may be learned from the Company's Prospectus, to be had at the Offices, and at all the principal Railway Stations.

-A new class of insurance has also been established in case of Death by Railway Accident alone, without compensation of Death by Railway Accident alone, without compensation for Injury.
+Ditto 2007, at an Annual Fremum of 20s.
+Ditto 2007, ditto 5s.
+Insurances can also be effected securing the same advan-tages for terms of five or ten years, or for the whole of life, at greatly reduced rates, which may be learned from the Company's Prospectus, to be had at the Offices, and at all the principal Railway Stations.
+A new class of insurance has also been established in case of Detth by Railway Accident along without componential of Death by Railway Accident alone, without compensation for Injury.

-To Insure 1000L at an Annual Premium of......
-Ditto any sum not exceeding 1000l. for the whole of life by a single payment of 6s, per cent.; thus one payment of 37, will secure 1900/. payment of 31, will secure 1000.

-The Premiums charged include the Stamp Duty, this being the only Company Insuring against Railway Accidents empowered by Special Act of Parliament to paya commuted Stamp Duty.
+To Insure 10007. at an Annual Premium of Ditto any sum not exceeding 10007, for the whole of life by a single payment of 6s. per cent.: thus one payment of 37, will secure 1000/.
+The Fremiums charged include the Stamp Duty, this being the only Company Insuring against Railway Accidents empowered by Special Act of Parliament to paya commuted

-WILLIAM J. VIAN, Stamp Duty.
+WILLIAM J.VIAN, Stamp Duty.
 Secretary.
 Railway Passengers' Assurance Office,

-3. Old Broad-street, London.
+3, Old Broad-street, London.